matt-sanders/pegan-manager/README.md

 ###VueJS

-This is still in development.
-However, once ready you can `npm install` and `npm run dev` to start gulp which will watch for changes on all js and sass files.
+`npm install` and `npm run dev` to start gulp which will watch for changes on all js and sass files.

 ####Unit Testing
 ```sh